mohdakrory/Machine-Learning-Practice/Diamond Price Prediction/README.md

   </tbody>
 </table>

+## Train-test split

+**Train:Test -> 0.8:0.2**

+Total no. of samples: 53940

+No. of training samples: 43152

+No. of testing samples: 10788

-## Result comparison of fitting different regressors from the scikit-learn module
+## Result comparison of fitting different regressors from the scikit-learn module on the test set

 <table>
   <thead>